jakubjanak2004/messenger-repo/README.md

 ![Login Page Error Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%206.03.52%E2%80%AFPM.png)

-If the loggin process is not succesfull you wil get information that username or password is wrong.
+If the login process is not successful you will get information that username or password is wrong.
 We cannot state if one or the other is wrong for security reasons.
 Please check the email and password you entered.

-If the loggin process succeeeded you will be redirected to the chats page automatically.
+If the logging process succeeds you will be redirected to the chats page automatically.
-Then you can continue in using the application as logged user.
+Then you can continue using the application as a logged user.

-# Using an logged acount
+# Using a logged account

-When you are logged in session is created in the server side of the application and while the session is valid, you are considered as logged user.
+When you are logged in session is created on the server side of the application and while the session is valid, you are considered a logged user.
 After that period you will be redirected to the login page.

 ## Chats page

 ![Chats Page Image](https://github.com/jakubjanak2004/messenger-repo/blob/main/Semestralka/images/Sn%C3%ADmka%20obrazovky%202023-12-28%20o%205.32.06%E2%80%AFPM.png)

-In the chats page you can see all the users that use the messener application, if there is more than 10 user paging is being applied.
+On the chats page, you can see all the users that use the messenger application, if there are more than 10 users paging is being applied.

-If you cannot see the user you wanna find and there are lost of them, zou can use the search bar and look for certain user.
-If found all users with searched phrase will appear on the chats page.
+If you cannot see the users you wanna find and there are lots of them, you can use the search bar and look for certain users.
+If found all users with searched phrases will appear on the chats page.

-When you want to send message you have to select the user orherwise the message wont be sent.
+When you want to send the message you have to select the user otherwise the message won't be sent.
-After that you can write the message and send, it will immediatelly appear in the chat section.
+After that you can write the message and send it, it will immediately appear in the chat section.

-If the user you are messaging to sends message the chat will automatically refesh.
+If the user you are messaging to sends a message the chat will automatically refresh.

 If a certain message belongs to you you can delete it by clicking on the message.